Ocelot-Social-Community/ocelot.social/docs/test/cypress.md

 ## Setup with docker

 Are you running everything through docker?
-You're so lucky you don't have to setup anything!
+You’re so lucky you don’t have to setup anything!

 Just: